mpv-player/mpv/DOCS/man/ao.rst

     .. warning::

         To get multichannel/surround audio, use ``--audio-channels=auto``.
-The default for this option is ``auto-safe``, which makes this audio otuput explicitly reject multichannel output, as there is no way to detect whether a certain channel layout is actually supported.
+The default for this option is ``auto-safe``, which makes this audio output explicitly reject multichannel output, as there is no way to detect whether a certain channel layout is actually supported.